Fixing Pennsylvania mail-in vote glitches goes down to wire | Times Leader

 Closed-door talks between Gov. Tom Wolf’s administration and lawmakers are showing little signs of wrapping up and, if anything, more signs of disagreement than agreement are emerging in the shadow of a high-stakes presidential campaign in the battleground state.

-The list of wants is long and there are a lot of parties at the table, including the two major political parties, the counties and President Donald Trump’s campaign, which in federal court seeking in part to outlaw the use of drop boxes for mail-in ballots.
+The list of wants is long and there are a lot of parties involved, President Donald Trump’s campaign, which filed a lawsuit in federal court seeking in part to outlaw the use of drop boxes for mail-in ballots in Pennsylvania’s election in November.

 “There’s a lot of gorillas in the room, but I think the biggest gorilla is to get our arms around pre-processing ballots before Election Day,” Rep. Garth Everett, R-Lycoming, who chairs the committee that handles election issues, said in an interview.

-The talks also come against the backdrop of that it cannot guarantee mailed ballots will arrive on time to meet the narrow time frames Pennsylvania and many other states allow to request and return those ballots.
+The talks come against the backdrop of U.S. Postal Service warnings that it cannot guarantee mailed ballots will arrive on time to meet the narrow time frames Pennsylvania and many other states allow to request and return those ballots.

-Still, Republican lawmakers, who control the House and Senate majorities, are generally unwilling to discuss the specifics of the talks with Wolf, a Democrat, or to sign on to the changes sought by Wolf and his Democratic allies in the Legislature.
+Still, Republican lawmakers, who control the Pennsylvania’s House and Senate majorities, are generally unwilling to discuss the specifics of negotiations or to sign on to changes sought by Wolf, a Democrat, and his allies in the Legislature.

 Nothing will pass without a bipartisan compromise, and lawmakers pin the first week of September as the latest that something should pass, to give counties time to work it into their plans for the Nov.
 3 election — when more than 6 million Pennsylvanians are expected to vote.